-Saw a post on the Winamp forums about Radionomy delisting Shoutcast v1.x.x servers from the shoutcast listings website.
+Saw a post on the Winamp forums about Radionomy de-listing Shoutcast v1.x.x servers from the Shoutcast YP listings website.

-It appears Radionomy will not allow Shoutcast DNAS v1.9.8 servers to list publicly on the Shoutcast directory.
+Radionomy will now no longer allow Shoutcast DNAS v1.9.8 servers to list publicly on the Shoutcast directory.

 I know why those stations are still using older Shoutcast servers to broadcast with… Its because v1.9.8 was a lot more reliable than any other version of Shoutcast.